 But I’m giving this four stars, so obviously I enjoyed the book.
 When I look past all the Kate silliness that drives me nuts, there is a fun story here.
 Especially once the secrets of everyone else in the house come to light.
 The constant drama made this highly enjoyable and I think this one will be hit or miss for readers.
 Thank you, St. Martin’s, for sending this along!

-The Vacation is available for preorder on Amazon for $14.99, it releases July 21st.
+The Vacation is available on Amazon for $14.99.

 It was supposed to be the perfect getaway: Kate and her three best friends, spending a week with their families in a luxurious villa in the south of France.
 Through the decades and the wildly different paths down which life has led them, they’ve stayed closer than ever, and seven days of drinking crisp French wine and laying out under the dazzling Mediterranean sun is the perfect celebration of their friendship.
 But soon after arriving, Kate discovers an incriminating text on her husband’s cell phone.